daos-stack/daos/doc/admin/pool_operations.md

         Free: 0, min:0, max:0, mean:0
     Rebuild done, 10 objs, 1026 recs

-The total and free sizes are the sum across all the targets whereas min/max/mean gives information about individual targets.
+The total and free sizes are the sum across all the targets, whereas min/max/mean gives information about individual targets.
 A min value close to 0 means that one target is running out of space.